redpanda-data/connect/website/docs/guides/bloblang/about.md

 ## Pattern Matching

-A `match` expression allows you to perform conditional mappings on a value using boolean logic:
+A `match` expression allows you to perform conditional mappings on a value, each case should be either a boolean expression, a literal value to compare against the target value, or an underscore (`_`) which captures values that have not matched a prior case:

 ```coffee
 root.new_doc = match this.doc {